Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 The 10-minute review that took all day to reach.

-Once a reviewer actually opened a case, the review itself was fast, about 10 minutes on average.
-The problem was never the individual review.
-It was the queue.
+Once a reviewer opened a case, the review itself took about 10 minutes.
+The queue was the real problem.

 Design decisions

-Four decisions that compressed a 10-minute review into a confident, queue-aware action.
+Four decisions that turned a 10-minute review into a fast, confident call.

 Critical signals pinned at the top